AJI SUMMER INTERNSHIP INFORMATION

 Attorney Richard Spoor - South Africa

-Richard Spoor is a public interest attorney based in White River, South Africa.
+Richard Spoor is a public interest attorney based in White River South Africa.
 He primarily works with former mine workers who have contracted various diseases from working in the mines.
 Spoor represents these workers in lawsuits against their former employers.
-He organized South Africa’s first ever class action lawsuit and AJI interns had the opportunity to work on pre- and post-suit filings.
+He is organized South Africa’s first ever class-action lawsuit which AJI interns worked on pre and post filing.
 Spoor also represents communities that have been displaced from their land by the large mining companies without compensation.
-This summer, AJI interns will have the option of working in either the White River office or the Johannesburg office or splitting their time between both locations.
-The Johannesburg office is currently in the midst of working on a class action suit involving mine workers who contracted black lung.
-Interns will have the opportunity to conduct research and interviews and participate in the process of certifying the class and laying the groundwork for the suit.
-At the White River, located four hours north east of Johannesburg, interns will have the opportunity to get involved in projects concerning occupational injury, land reform and litigation on behalf of communities with mining issues.
+AJI has been sending interns to Richard Spoor since the summer of 2009.
 For more information visit www.goldminersilicosis.co.za.

 Human Rights Advocacy Centre - Ghana